-Not long ago, a process that I make subconsciously every day was made conscious.
-Last year, my partner and I moved to a new house and this change came with a whole lot of remodelling and redecorating.
-As I placed furniture and organized things around the house, I realized I run every scenario by a test of “Will this work on a day I’m struggling to move, will this work on a day I’m wearing a wrist splint, will it work if I need a wheelchair or bulkier mobility aids in a few years“, and everything is arranged accordingly.
+Recently, a process that I make subconsciously every day became conscious.
+Last year, my partner and I moved to a new house, and this change came with a lot of remodeling and redecorating.
+As I placed furniture and organized things around the house, I realized I run every scenario by a test: “Will this work on a day I’m struggling to move, will this work on a day I’m wearing a wrist splint, will it work if I need a wheelchair or bulkier mobility aids in a few years”, and arrange everything accordingly.

-The term “Universal Design” was coined by the architect Ronald Mace to describe the concept of designing products and spaces to provide an experience that is aesthetic and usable to the greatest extent possible by everyone, regardless of their age, ability, or status in life.
+The architect Ronald Mace coined the term “Universal Design” to describe the concept of designing products and spaces to provide an experience that is aesthetic and usable to the greatest extent possible by everyone, regardless of their age, ability, or status in life.

 Designing for everyone.

-When we design a visual identity or a graphic interface we are communicating with an audience.
-We communicate what the brand is about, what promise it makes to the people that interact with it, who it’s intended for, and who is invited to participate.
-And ideally, this includes the widest possible range of people, regardless of their race or ethnicity, their age, their gender or sexual orientation, their disability status, their access to technologies or their personal preferences.
+When we design a visual identity or a graphic interface, we are communicating with an audience.
+We communicate what the brand is about: what promise it makes, who it’s for, and who is invited to take part.
+Ideally, this includes the widest possible range of people.
+Regardless of their race or ethnicity, their age, their gender or sexual orientation, their disability status, their access to technologies or their personal preferences.
 We want to design for inclusivity and diversity.

 And yet, even in the best of environments, discussing accessibility and design can be a bit of a struggle.
-The difficulties arise when people assume that designing for inclusivity, diversity and accessibility are a separate process from their core service, an add-on so to speak.
+The difficulties arise when people assume that designing for inclusivity, diversity and accessibility are separate processes from their core service, an add-on, so to speak.

 The reason for this is the misconception that accessible design is for disabled people.
-Which is often paired with the ableism of assuming that disabled people couldn’t possibly use your product or hire your service, but what this fails to see is that usability, legibility and clarity in communication should be a goal for your entire audience.
+Which is often paired with the ableism of assuming that disabled people couldn’t possibly use your product or hire your service.
+What this doesn’t consider is that usability, legibility and clarity in communication should be a goal for your entire audience.

 When you have a disability focused idea of accessible design, you miss the bigger picture: good design is an asset to all your users, and accessibility is not only for people with disabilities.

-Assuming design and a good user experience should be just for your target audience, and your target audience doesn’t include disabled people, turns the whole process from a priority and something that informs the design into a “nice to have” that will be tacked on at the end if time and budget allow, and a low key assumption that making things “work for disabled people” will ruin or break the beauty of the design or the experience you think you are delivering already.
+There’s the assumption that design and a good user experience should be just for your target audience.
+And that your target audience doesn’t include disabled people.
+This turns the entire process from a priority, something that informs the design, into a “nice to have” tacked-on at the end, if time and budget allow.
+It also comes with an added misconception that “making things work for disabled people” will ruin or break the beauty of the design or the experience you think you are delivering already.

-My invitation is to flip the script, to stop thinking of usable and accessible design in terms of something you do to “help people with disabilities” and think of it as the minimum value you can offer to the entirety of your audience, which is probably way more diverse than you ever thought.
+My invitation is to flip the script.
+Stop thinking of usable and accessible design in terms of something you do to “help people with disabilities” and think of it as the minimum value you can offer to the entirety of your audience.
+An audience which is probably way more diverse than you ever thought.